arabcoders/watchstate/README.md

 you.
 I had multiple problems with Plex trakt.tv plugin which led to my account being banned at trakt.tv, and on top of that the plugin no longer supported.
 And I like to keep my own data locally if possible.

-# v1 tag.

-The tool is already working, The reason why it's not tagged v1.x, is i haven't yet decided if I like the config style.

 # Supported media servers.

 * Plex